jeng-a-yo/Graph-Partitioning-via-QUBO-Optimization-and-YOLO-Geometric-Detection/README.md

 ## Overview

-This project integrates the QUBO (Quadratic Unconstrained Binary Optimization) formulation with the YOLO (You Only Look Once) object detection algorithm to tackle the graph partitioning problem.
-The aim is to automate the process of analyzing images depicting connected graphs, extracting accurate adjacency matrices using YOLO, and utilizing QUBO solutions to determine the optimal partitioning strategy.
+This project integrates QUBO (Quadratic Unconstrained Binary Optimization) with YOLO (You Only Look Once) object detection to automate graph partitioning.
+It analyzes images of connected graphs, extracts adjacency matrices using YOLO, and applies QUBO solutions for optimal partitioning.

 ## Table of Contents